118th Wing

-The 118th Wing (118 WG) is a unit of the Tennessee Air National Guard, stationed at Joint Base Berry Field, formerly Berry Field Air National Guard Base, Nashville, Tennessee.
+The 118th Wing is a unit of the Tennessee Air National Guard, stationed at Joint Base Berry Field, formerly Berry Field Air National Guard Base, Nashville, Tennessee.
 The 118th is equipped with the MQ-9 Reaper.
 If activated to federal service, it is gained by the United States Air Force Air Combat Command.

-The 105th Tactical Airlift Squadron, assigned to the Wings 118th Operations Group, is a descendant organization of the World War I 105th Aero Squadron, established on 27 August 1917.
-It was reformed on 4 December 1921, as the 105th Observation Squadron, and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.
+The 105th Attack Squadron, assigned to the wing's 118th Operations Group, is a descendant organization of the World War I 105th Aero Squadron, established on 27 August 1917.
+It was reformed on 4 December 1921, as the 136th Squadron (Observation), and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.